-India’s Prime Minister Narendra Modi (3R) with chief minister of Uttar Pradesh state Yogi Adityanath (4L) formally launches various government women-centric schemes during an event held at Allahabad on December 21, 2021.
+India will not allow Covid to dampen development, says Modi India’s Prime Minister Narendra Modi (3R) with chief minister of Uttar Pradesh state Yogi Adityanath (4L) formally launches various government women-centric schemes during an event held at Allahabad on December 21, 2021.
 (Photo by SANJAY KANOJIA/AFP via Getty Images)

 INDIAN prime minister Narendra Modi has said that the country needs to accelerate the pace of development in the new year and will not allow the challenges posed by the Covid-19 pandemic to dampen the growth process.

 He stressed that the country will continue to fight the pandemic with “full caution and vigilance”, and also take care of the national interest.

 Modi reeled out the achievements of the country during the pandemic-hit 2021 across sectors, like health, defence, agriculture, start-up ecosystem and infrastructure.

 “2021 will be remembered for India’s strong fight against the Covid-19 pandemic as also for reforms undertaken during the year,” Modi said, and lauded the achieving of more than 1.45 billion Covid vaccine doses.

 He said in the year gone by, India accelerated the speed of reforms in various sectors, and also created modern infrastructure.

 “We have to further accelerate the pace of development.
 Corona poses challenges, but it cannot stall the growth process,” Modi added.

 India reported more than 27,000 new Covid-19 cases on Sunday (2), with infections sharply rising for a fifth consecutive day.

 Modi said that as India enters the new year, the country needs to embark upon a new journey taking inspiration from the achievements of the past years.